Explorer 47

-Explorer 47 (IMP-H or IMP-7), was a NASA satellite launched as part of Explorer program.
+Explorer 47 (IMP-H or IMP-7), was a NASA satellite launched as part of the Explorers program.
 Explorer 47 was launched on 23 September 1972 from Cape Canaveral, Florida, with a Thor-Delta 1604.
 Explorer 47 was the ninth overall launch of the Interplanetary Monitoring Platform series, but received the launch designation "IMP-7" because two previous "Anchored IMP" flights had used "AIMP" instead.

 Spacecraft

 Explorer 47 continued the study begun by earlier IMP spacecraft of the interplanetary space and magnetotail regions from a nearly circular orbit, near 37 Earth radii.
 This 16 sided drum-shaped spacecraft was 157 cm in height and 135 cm in diameter, with propulsion Star-17A.

 Mission

 Explorer 47 was designed to measure energetic particles, plasma, electric fields and magnetic fields.
-The spin axis was normal to the ecliptic plane, and the spin period was 1.3-seconds.
+The spin axis was normal to the ecliptic plane, and the spin period was 1.3 seconds.
 The spacecraft was powered by solar cells and a chemical battery.
-Scientific data were telemetered at 1600 bps (with a secondary 400 bps rate available).
+Scientific data were telemetered at 1600 bit/s (with a secondary 400 bit/s rate available).